 We’ll start with a technology that I’ve written about before, autonomous machinery and vehicles.

 Autonomous vehicles are on the rise.
-By the end of 2025, the global self-driving vehicle market is expected be worth $1.6 million with applications in construction that will improve the industry’s productivity and efficiency.
+By the end of 2025, the global self-driving vehicle market is expected be worth $1.6 billion with applications in construction that will improve the industry’s productivity and efficiency.

 When adopted by a company, autonomous vehicles can be utilised to complete mundane tasks and in turn, allow operators to concentrate on value-added jobs.
 This is especially valuable when you consider our current global shortage of heavy equipment operators.